The short version…..

-The long version…FOX VIDEO Productions was started in 1989 by Dave and Sue Farrants who at the time were running a commercial photography business.
+Foxvideo Productions was started in 1989 by Dave and Sue Farrants who at the time were running a commercial photography business.
 In our spare time we "rehabilitated" orphan fox cubs back into the wild, having taken many still photos of these cubs we thought that video would make a good record of our successes and our first video camera was purchased.
-This Panasonic MS1 was the best that could be bought in the amateur / semi pro market at the time with many videographers using it for commercial work and so FOX VIDEO Productions was born and you can see where the name came from.
+This Panasonic MS1 was the best that could be bought in the amateur / semi pro market at the time with many videographers using it for commercial work and so Foxvideo Productions was born.

 We continued to use Media 100 until late 2001, when we upgraded our suite to fully digital with a new Apple computer system and Final Cut Pro v2.
-We've stayed with Apple's Final Cut Pro and use Apple's Final Cut Studio 3 package alongside the more newer version of FCPX depending on the project.
+We've stayed with Apple Mac and use their latest version of FCPX alongside Final Cut Studio 3 depending on the project and delivery requirements.